 I find Seth Jones to be a really fascinating player.
 I agree with those who say that he’s a perfect illustration of the disconnect between analytics and the eye test, but while they might mean that it proves that analytics are fundamentally off-base, I think it shows exactly why they’re valuable.
 I don’t think that the gulf between how Seth Jones looks from the eye test and the analytics is irreconcilable at all; it’s as clear a representation of the way that certain attributes and skills stand out to the eye test even if they don’t lead to measurable results.

 If you looked at his statistical and analytical profile (outside of just point totals) without his name attached to it, it would be absolutely impossible to impartially conclude that Seth Jones has played like a top-pairing calibre defenceman, let alone an elite one, in his career.
-By the best models that we currently have to isolate players from the kinds of context factors that affect their results, Jones has been a pretty unremarkable defenceman since he’s arrived in Columbus.
+By the best models that we currently have to isolate players from the kinds of context factors that affect their results, Jones has been a pretty unremarkable defenceman at even strength since he’s arrived in Columbus.
 While he’s said to be one of the most dominant defensive players in the league, at the core function of defence (preventing your goalie from having to face quality chances against) he’s been only a bit better than average.

 And yet, those who regularly watch him (and those who don’t, but listen to those who regularly watch him) consider him to be a top-five defenceman in the league and an annual Norris contender.
-I believe that this is in large part because he is so active in the play; his ability to break the puck out consistently without turning it over and carry it in to the offensive zone with so much poise is amazing to watch, and his natural physical talents are often on full display.
+I believe that this is in large part because he is so active in the play; his ability to break the puck out consistently without turning it over and carry it into the offensive zone with so much poise is amazing to watch, and his natural physical talents are often on full display.
 He uses those gifts in the defensive end, breaking up plays along the boards effectively with his stick and using his body to push forwards out of dangerous areas.
-His activity in transition is probably a big reason why he gets so many points as well, and he has good shot.
+His activity in transition is probably a big reason why he gets so many points as well, and he has a good shot.
 It’s impossible not to notice Seth Jones when he’s on the ice.

 But it’s the things that the eye isn’t as drawn to that explain why despite all of that he profiles analytically as such a mediocre defender.
 Players like Jones force us to consider the ways that flashy displays of talent do not necessarily translate to macro-level on-ice results; how a player can be really good at certain very visible things but quietly ineffective in other areas.
 I do not think Seth Jones is an elite defenceman, because to me an elite defenceman is one who marries their physical skills with the ability to tilt the ice in his team’s favour.
 An elite defensive defenceman must not only break up passes or win puck battles, but prevent his goalie from facing great chances in other less noticeable ways.
-An elite offensive defenceman must not only break the puck out and score goals, but use strong judgement and patience in the offensive zone to ensure that his team consistently generates quality scoring chances.
+An elite offensive defenceman must not only carry the puck in and score goals, but use strong judgement and patience in the offensive zone to ensure that his team consistently generates quality scoring chances.
 An elite two-way defenceman must be strong in both regards.
-Seth Jones is excellent at many things, but all evidence suggests he does not fit that description.
+Seth Jones is excellent at many things, but the evidence suggests he does not fit that description.